 Following the passing of the Abortion Law Reform Act 2019, abortion has become far more accessible in NSW.
 Biological mothers are now no longer required to have a medical or other reason in order to undergo an abortion.

-If you are not married to the mother of the child, as the father you are liable to make a proper contribution towards:
+As the father you are liable to make a proper contribution towards:

 In determining your financial contribution the Court will consider the income, earning capacity, property and financial resources of both the mother and you, and any commitments each of you may have that are necessary to enable either or both of you to support yourselves and/or any other dependents (including any other child/children), and any other relevant considerations.
 The Court will also have regard to the capacity of both of you to derive an income but will disregard any entitlement of the mother to an income tested pension, allowance and/or other benefits.

 The mother or her legal representatives must institute any proceedings for child bearing expenses at any time during the pregnancy or within 12 of the birth of the child.
-The Court might allow ‘leave’ (permission) to extend the time beyond that 12 month period in some circumstances.
+The Court might allow ‘leave’ (permission) to extend the time beyond that 12 month period in certain circumstances.

 As the biological father of the child, you may be required to pay child support as assessed by Services Australia, formerly known as the Child Support Agency.
 Services Australia usually assesses the minimum child support that is required to be paid by one parent to the other after taking into consideration the care arrangement for the child and the earning capacity of both parents, among other things.
 Depending upon your and the mother’s respective incomes and level of care of the child, you may be assessed to pay child support to the mother.

 You cannot opt out of or vary your obligation to pay child support unless it is by agreement with the other parent, however you may be able to apply to change a child support assessment in certain circumstances.
 In the event both you and the other parent agree to opt out of or vary an assessment of child support, the you should consider entering into a child support agreement, so that the agreement is enforceable.